samx18/oow14/README.md

 # README
-There is nothing here to do, this is a test reporitory for OOW14.
+There is nothing here to do, this is a test repository for OOW14.
 Move along..